JoelChanZhiYang/FlappyBirdClone/README.md

 ## The Goal

-My version aims to copy as many features from the original Flappy Bird as possible.
+This project aims to copy as many features from the original Flappy Bird as possible.

 ![GIF of my version being played](./assets/README_assets/demonstration_gif.gif)